-Step One: Student discusses concerns with the course instrucdent submits a written request for a meeting to the Department Chair.
+Step Two: If Step One does not resolve the appeal, the student submits a written request for a meeting to the Department Chair.
 This step must be taken within five months of the posting of the grade to the student's record.